-In 2017-2018, 467 students took at least one online class at Bethel College - Mishawaka.
-This is a decrease from the 483 students who took online classes the previous year.
+In 2020-2021, 516 students took at least one online class at Bethel University - Mishawaka.
+This is an increase from the 512 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

-If you’re considering Bethel College - Mishawaka, here are some more schools you may be interested in knowing more about.
+If you’re considering Bethel University - Mishawaka, here are some more schools you may be interested in knowing more about.

-Curious on how these schools stack up against Bethel College Indiana?
+Curious on how these schools stack up against Bethel University?
 Pit them head to head with College Combat, our free interactive tool that lets you compare college on the features that matter most to you!

 *The racial-ethnic minorities count is calculated by taking the total number of students and subtracting white students, international students, and students whose race/ethnicity was unknown.
 This number is then divided by the total number of students at the school to obtain the racial-ethnic minorities percentage.